alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 ```

 Create a LDIF file with example user and group records for our use case.
+The password hardcoded in this LDIF are all the same, and it is the literal word `incorrect`.

 {% capture ldif_code %}
 cat > ldap.ldif <<EOF